Dynamic-Mobile-Security/mdast-cli/README.md

 `pip install mdast_cli`

-With this method, it is possible to start scanning without specifying the `python` interpreter using the` mdast_cli` command, example:
+With this method, it is possible to start scanning without specifying the `python` interpreter using the` mdast_cli` command, for example:

 `mdast_cli -h`